Budapest in February: Weather & 13 Best Things to Do (2026)

-I’ve got you covered!
-I’m originally from Budapest and although February is one of the coldest months of the year in Budapest, there are still some many things to do.
+I’m originally from Budapest, and although February is one of the coldest months of the year in Budapest, there are still some many things to do in the city.

 The best things to do in Budapest in February is to chill in the thermal baths, go on a river cruise on the Danube, ice-skating, try Hungarian food, and see the main attractions in snow.